dedis/kyber/simul/README.md

 - localhost - for up to 100 nodes
 - deterlab - for up to 50'000 nodes

-Refer to the simulation-examples in https://github.com/dedis/cothority_template
+Refer to the simulation-examples in simul/manage/simulation and https://github.com/dedis/cothority_template

 ## Runfile for simulations